liquidinstruments/moku-examples/docs/api/getting-started/starting-python.md

 $: python -m pip install moku
 $: python -c 'import moku'
 ```

+#### ModuleNotFoundError: No module named 'zeroconf'

+In a released version of the `moku` package, `zeroconf` was not included in the required packages.
+Try running `pip install zeroconf` to remedy the issue.

 #### Connection to (ip address) timed out, Max retries exceeded